We've lowered prices on our top-selling memberships | Join Now

 What Causes Strain & How Does WHOOP Calculate It?

-Beyond exercise and other physical exertion, anything that gets your heart pumping will boost your strain.
+WHOOP then calculates the cardiovascular and muscular load to give you one complete Strain score.
 Regular daily activities like work, commuting, running errands, and parenting may all cause strain.
 So can stress, anxiety, excitement, or feeling nervous–even being a sports fan is strenuous.

 whoop app strain screen